 As we said earlier, keyword research is a crucial part of SEO.
 Keywords are an important SEO ranking factor that Google uses when it’s deciding where to rank your content in search results.
 Get them right, and Google will understand what your content is about, making it easy for it to pop up at the right time in response to a search.

 Keyword research helps you get into your customers’ heads by finding topics to include in your content strategy.
 When you know what your target audience is looking for, you can optimize your content to deliver the answers they need.

 Overall, keyword research supports not just content creation, but all marketing and promotional activities, including email marketing.
 It will also help with pay per click advertising and competitive research.

 Checking out the keywords your competitors are targeting can help you refine your own content strategy.
-There are some tools to help you with competitive keyword research in our keyword research tools section.
+There are some tools to help you with competitive keyword research in our tools section below.

 Is Keyword Research Still Relevant?
 How Search Has Changed

 Some people wonder whether it’s worth doing keyword research at all.
 The short answer: yes, it is.
 But not if you’re trying to do SEO like it’s 2006.